10 Best Banks for Small Business in California 2023

 - Customer reviews

-While we used our own criteria to select the leading accounts from the best small business banks in California for this list, here are some things you should consider before making a selection:
+While I used my criteria to select the leading accounts from the best small business banks in California for this list, here are some things you should consider before making a selection:

-Many of the options on this list allow you to open a business bank account without ever visiting a branch.
-And for some businesses, there may never be a need to visit a branch.
-However, if your business handles cash regularly, or you just prefer in-person banking, you will want to be near a branch.
+Many options on this list allow you to open a business bank account without visiting a branch.
+For some businesses, there may never be a need to visit one.
+However, if your business handles cash regularly, or you just prefer in-person banking, you will want a nearby branch.

 Each section of this buyer’s guide shows the economic regions in which a bank has branch locations.
 If you click the map in that rubric section, it will take you to the location finder for each bank.